Springbok De Klerk to reach 50 caps against Scots

 "They have proved in the last few seasons that they can beat any team, and with this being the opening game of the World Cup for both sides, they will be equally as charged up as us for the match."

-South Africa: D Willemse; K Arendse, J Kriel, D de Allende, C Kolbe; M Libbok.
-F de Klerk; S Kitshoff, M Marx, F Malherbe, E Etzbetn, F Mosert, S Kolisi (capt), P du Toit, J Weise.
+South Africa: D Willemse, K Arendse, J Kriel, D de Allende, C Kolbe; M Libbok, F de Klerk; S Kitshoff, M Marx, F Malherbe, E Etzebeth, F Mostert, S Kolisi (capt), P du Toit, J Wiese.

-Replacements: B Mbonami, O Nche, T Nyakane, R Snyman, M van Staden, D Vermeulen, G Williams, W Le Roux.
+Replacements: B Mbonambi, O Nche, T Nyakane, R Snyman, M van Staden, D Vermeulen, G Williams, W le Roux.

+- Will Jessie and Tom rekindle the old flame?
+Award-winning comedy Starstruck returns

+- Boot Dreams: Now or Never: Roman Kemp and Bruno Fernandes give rejected players a second chance at the game they love